 Shaved Cucumber Salad with Chili & Mint

 And suddenly, it’s SUMMER!
 The farmer’s markets are ramping up and all the good stuff that comes with the season is staring to show up in spades.
 Stone fruit, strawberries, peas, cucumbers, beets … watermelon and tomatoes aren’t too far behind now.
-We have invites out for four BBQs in the next two weeks, and I plan on bringing this crisp, light cucumber salad that pairs perfectly alongside (or dare I say IN) a good burger or hot dog.
-I’ll also be packing some Kendall-Jackson Vintner’s Reserve Pinot Gris because, folks, is there anything better than a crisp white wine to wind down with outside?
-I think not.
+We have invites out for four BBQs in the next two weeks, and we plan on bringing this crisp, light cucumber salad that pairs perfectly alongside (or dare I say IN) a good burger or hot dog.
+We’ll also be packing some Kendall-Jackson Vintner’s Reserve Pinot Gris because, folks, is there anything better than a crisp white wine to wind down with outside?
+We think not.

 - 2 lbs English cucumbers